NguyenHoangTrieu/Dual-ESP32-Telemetry/README.md

 ## Flashing Instructions

 1. **Install Toolchain**:
-   - Install `espup` and add the Rust target for ESP32-C3: `riscv32imac-unknown-none-elf`.
+   - Install `espup` and ensure the Rust environment is set up for ESP32-C3.
    - Verify with `cargo espflash --version`.

 2. **Clone Repository**: